 The Florida Law Center Scholarship Fund was established.
-150 law firms became charter members and more than 500 members pledged contributions to the fund.
+One hundred and fifty law firms became charter members, and more than 500 members pledged contributions to the fund.

-The University of Florida Law Center Association was formed with its purpose to promote, support and improve legal education, particularly at the University of Florida.
+The University of Florida Law Center Association was formed with its purpose to promoting, supporting and improving legal education, particularly at the University of Florida.
 The Association was incorporated in 1962.

-September.
-A fire erupted in the Law Library after closing when a student on duty emptied ash trays from the reading room and dumped the contents in a wastebasket behind the Circulation desk.
+In September, a fire erupted in the Law Library after closing when a student on duty emptied ash trays from the reading room and dumped the contents in a wastebasket behind the circulation desk.
 Replacement costs were about $150,000.

 UF undergraduate freshmen enrollment increased dramatically and unexpectedly (children born after World War II veterans returned from service), alerting the law school administration that a similar increase could be expected in four years.
 Estimated law school enrollment was projected to be 1,114+ as compared with 537 current students.